Rockhill, Pennsylvania: History

 The narrow-gauge East Broad Top Railroad was constructed through the community in 1873.
 Rockhill was selected as the location of the railroad's maintenance facility.
 The parent company Rockhill Iron and Coal located their dual-stack coke-fired iron furnace here.
 Rockhill as it exists today was created by the coal company and the railroad as a support community for their infrastructure.

 The iron furnace shut down for the last time in 1907, and the railroad became the primary employer.
 The EBT shut down in 1956, but a portion from Rockhill north to Shirleysburg was reactivated in 1960 as a tourist operation.
 In the late 2000s the track to the south was rehabilitated to PA 475 sufficiently for speeders to operate and give rides to the public.
+In 2022, trackage was restored to the wye at Colgate Grove, with reproduction passenger cars powered by a small diesel locomotive.
+On February 18, 2023, their steam locomotive, #16, rode the rails again for the first time since 1956, carrying passengers to Colgate Grove.

 Friends of the East Broad Top, Inc. have been working to provide rehabilitation to the facilities in Rockhill.
 Tours inside the East Broad Top shop complex are offered during the summer months.